GenCrunchyBalls/GenCrunchyBalls/README.md

 ## Hi there 👋
+I like accounting and programming.
+I plan to excel in both fields.

 <!--
 **GenCrunchyBalls/GenCrunchyBalls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.